michaelmosmann/embedmongo.flapdoodle.de/README.md

 I will do some refactorings, so that i can use this for nodejs too.
 So some names will change, but i hope i will not break much things.
 That's why here comes a new release.

+I think, i will split this into two projects soon.

 SOME REFACTORINGS AHEAD

 #### 1.19 (SNAPSHOT)